felipelouza/egsa/README.md

 We have implemented two settings to egsa:

 * Mode 1: indexing a small collection of large strings (DNA sequences);
-* Mode 2: indexing a large collections of small strings (sequencing reads);
+* Mode 2: indexing a large collections of small strings (sequencing reads or protein sequences);

 --
 **Examples:**

-One could find two examples in _example_ folder, one for each setting mode.
+One could find examples in _example_ folder, at least one for each setting mode.

 ##install: